bussnet/laravelshoppingcart/README.md

     $item->quantity; // the quantity
     $item->attributes; // the attributes

-    // Note that attribute returns ItemAttributeCollection object that extends the native laravel collection
+    // Note that attribute returns Attribute object that extends the native laravel collection
     // so you can do things like below:

     if( $item->attributes->has('size') )